open-web-academy/BOS-Aave/README.md

 }
 ```

-Method to obtain the available assets to supply with all their specifications.
+Method to obtain the available assets to supply with all their specifications:

 ```jsx
 function updateData(refresh) {